 Changes to eco-friendly parking permits

-The existing eco-friendly parking permit scheme run by the Department for Infrastructure will expire on Thursday 31 January 2019.
+The existing eco-friendly parking permit scheme run by Growth, Housing and Environment will expire on Thursday 31 January 2019.

 From Thursday 1 February 2018

 - old eco-permit scheme will be closed to new entrants

 - new applicants will have to apply to the new scheme

 - valid eco-permits will be allowed to run until Thursday 31 January 2019